sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find
+<<-1489	Find Critical and Pseudo-Critical Edges in Minimum Spanning Tree    		52.2%	Hard
+given a undirected graph with n nodes from 0 to n-1.
+The graph is given by a list of weighted edges [i,j,w] a MST is the connected graph with min total edge weight. critical edge: if deleted the MST weight will increase. pseudo critical edge: if added no weight changed.
+- calculate the MST weight
+- loop to check remove edge or add edge into MST weight change.
+- union find to construct the MST, greedy choose the edges (sort) ->>

 <<-1697.
 Checking existence of edge length limited paths
 given a graph with n nodes from 0 to n-1, and a list of edges with length. given a list of query of node i,j and limit distance, check if they are connected using edge <limit. sort the edge using length